agarteaga/GITT-/README.md

 |---|---|
 | **Export figures** | PNG (150 dpi) of all visible plots → `<data_dir>/results/` |
 | **Export curves** | Origin-ready CSV files, one X,Y pair per dataset → same folder |

 ---

-## Tips

-- **Single .txt file**: drop it in a folder, point the app at the folder.
-Mass, tau, E range all auto-filled from the header.
-- **Pulse range** limits the gradient overlay tabs — use to inspect a subset when all pulses together are too dense.
-- **Each sample** gets its own gradient colour (blue → sample 1, orange → sample 2, green → sample 3) matching the solid colours in D plots and OCV.
-- **KC xi_min / xi_max**: set xi_max < 15 to fit only the linear bulk relaxation.
-D_kc updates immediately.
-- **Sigma-clip** (e.g. 2.5): removes outlier D values near two-phase plateaus in scatter plots.
-- **Slopes & dE/dx**: both rows now share the E_eq x-axis, so you can directly read the slope magnitude and thermodynamic factor at any given equilibrium potential.
-- Multiple samples overlay automatically; uncheck any to hide.

----